ishpaul777/Math-Magicians/README.md

 Give a ⭐️ if you like this project!

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- the project idea originally belongs to @Microverse

 ## 📝 License